content

 notes

 If everything works correctly, then everything will be built, a series of tests run, with a final result at the very end saying no failures.
 Having said that, given SSC is α, don’t be too surprised to see some warnings or some final test errors.
-Worse, some tests have dependencies that are vary across systems, which can cause spurious test failues.
+Worse, some tests have dependencies that vary across systems, which can cause spurious test failures.

 source